 How to make rice paper

 Rice paper is made from a mixture of rice powder, cassava flour, and water in a specific ratio.
 Combined they create a milky liquid.
 When the liquid is ready, you use a coconut shell spoon to pour a thin layer onto a cotton fabric cover over a boiling pot of water.
 Once it cooks (or solidifies), use a thin bamboo stick to hang it on a bamboo woven mat in the sun.
-Because it depends on how sunny it is, drying time is flexible.
-When you check it, and it breaks easily then it’s ready to use.
+Because it depends on how sunny it is, the drying time is flexible.
+When you check it, and it breaks easily, then it’s ready to use.

 Where to buy rice paper

 It sounds like an odd question to ask, but surprisingly, many people have searched for the answer.
 So here you go.
-You can easily buy rice paper in any street side grocery shop, local market, or supermarket in Vietnam.
+You can easily buy rice paper on any street side grocery shop, local market, or supermarket in Vietnam.
 If you are not in Vietnam, it’s available on Amazon.
 Type in “Red Rose Rice Paper” brand on the Amazon search tool, and you’ll find it.
 Now place your order!
 If you are looking for the best, then rice paper from Tay Ninh, a province in the north west of Saigon, is what you are looking for.
-If you are around Tay Ninh, don’t forget to get some, or maybe a lot! 😉
+If you are around Tay Ninh, don’t forget to get some, or maybe a lot!

 What do people use rice paper for?

-Well, eating of course 😉 Jk.
+Well, eating of course!
 Edible rice paper is mainly used to make fresh summer rolls (salad rolls), fried spring rolls, and to wrap food from some other dishes like Vietnamese pancakes.
-Recently, we found another way to use the rice paper.
+Recently, we found another way to use rice paper.
 We turn it into snacks: rice paper salad, stuffed rice paper rolls, grilled rice paper (aka Vietnamese pizza), etc. You can even eat just the rice paper itself after briefly soaking it in water.
 Try it.
 It makes an interesting, chewy, afternoon snack.

 Rice paper nutrition facts

 For those who wonder if they can have rice paper when they’re on a diet, the following information about rice paper calories will help you make your decision.
 The number of calories in a piece of rice paper depends on the percentage of rice powder it contains.
 Some will be around 20 calories per piece, but others can reach to 35 or even 40 calories.
-Below we’ve referenced the nutritional facts for a normal rice paper.
-Check it out:

 Now I think you are ready to gain more insight about Vietnam’s many rice paper’s snacks.